MaximCore007/mcu_libs/README.md

-# Lessons
+# C library for develop for MCU
-The repository contain code examples for learning C/C++ language and a little system development code
+The repository contain library code and examples